 Uses of Molybdenum Sputtering Targets for Flat Panel Display

-In the electronics industry, uses of molybdenum sputtering targets mainly inxlude planar display, thin film solar cell electrode and wiring material and semiconductor barrier layer materials, which are based on molybdenum with the high melting point, high conductivity, low specific impedance, good corrosion resistance and good environmental performance.
+In the electronics industry, uses of molybdenum sputtering targets mainly inxlude planar displays, thin film solar cell electrode and wiring material and semiconductor barrier layer materials, which are based on molybdenum with the high melting point, high conductivity, low specific impedance, good corrosion resistance and good environmental performance.
 Molybdenum has the advantages of specific impedance and membrane stress only half that of chromium, and there is no environmental pollution problem, so it has become one of the preferred materials for sputter target of the flat panel display.
 Besides that, the use of molybdenum in the components of LCD can greatly improve the performance of LCD in brightness, contrast, color, and life.

 Uses of Molybdenum Sputtering Targets for Thin-film Solar Photovoltaic Cells

-The target material of molybdenum mainly forms the electrode layer of CIGS thin film battery by splatter plating.
+The target material of molybdenum mainly forms the electrode layer of the CIGS thin film battery by splatter plating.
 Molybdenum is at the bottom of the solar cell.
 As the back contact of the solar cell, it plays an important role in nucleation, growth, and morphology of CIGS thin film crystal.